 310 8 Ave.
 S.W., 403-264-7808, localon8thave.com

-What to order: A $25 pitcher of sangria, pimms or mojito and maybe a phylo baked brie so you aren’t just drinking.
+What to order: A negroni or Moscow mule and maybe the mushroom poutine so you aren’t just drinking.

 What to order: Toast.
-You think you can make toast at home, but you are never going to put whipped honey goat cheese, mango, pomegranate, basil, pumpkin seeds and balsamic glaze on your bread so you might at well get it on toast here for $6.
+You think you can make toast at home, but you are never going to put ingredients like cashew herbed cream cheese, antibiotic free turkey bacon, avocado and walnut arugula pesto on your bread so you might at well get it on toast here.

 163, 317 7 Ave.
 S.W., 403-454-2987, wiseandwright.com

-The Cactus Club Café’s patio is an L-shape at the corner of 8th Avenue and 3rd Street S.W., but the best part about this restaurant is that the walls open.
+Cactus Club Cafe’s patio is an L-shape at the corner of 8th Avenue and 3rd Street S.W., but the best part about this restaurant is that the walls open.
 You can be sitting indoors at the bar or in a booth and still feel like you are outside.

 178, 317 7 Ave.
 S.W., 403-454-9399, cactusclubcafe.com

-Just past the Galleria Trees technically beyond the area where Stephen Avenue is wide open to pedestrians are patios at Hy’s Steakhouse & Cocktail Bar (order the steak, any steak), Cucina (get the Caesar salad with anchovies and porchetta) and Barcelona Tavern (order from the tapas and gin and tonic menus).
+Just past the Galleria Trees, technically beyond the area where Stephen Avenue is wide open to pedestrians, are patios at Hy’s Steakhouse & Cocktail Bar (order the steak, any steak), Cucina (get the Caesar salad with romaine hearts and anchovy dressing) and Barcelona Tavern (order from the tapas and gin and tonic menus).
+On the other side of this stretch beyond 1st Street S.E., you’ll also find patios for Teatro and Aggüdo Coffee.